looker-open-source/looker_deployer/README.md

 This project makes use of `pipenv` to manage dependencies.
 Follow the [installation instructions](https://pipenv-fork.readthedocs.io/en/latest/index.html).
 It is recommended to use [pyenv](https://github.com/pyenv/pyenv#installation) to manage installing python versions.

-Once `pipenv` has been installed, simply clone the repo and `pipenv install`.
-Note that if you want to do development work on the scripts you will probably want to invoke `pipenv install --dev` to install testing packages.
+Once `pipenv` has been installed, simply clone the repo and `pipenv install --ignore-pipfile`.
+Note that if you want to do development work on the scripts you will probably want to invoke `pipenv install --ignore-pipfile --dev` to install testing packages.

 ## Looker Environment Requirements